ninjha01/hireme/README.md

 ![](./mast.png) | ![](./hermes.png)
 AllergenGuru partners with the WHO to provide up-to-date information about allergens to food scientists. | Project Hermes guides and tracks post-hip replacement patients through curated physical therapy, without them having to leave their home.

-The apps are cross platform and I'm cross disciplinary 😛
+The apps are cross platform and I'm cross disciplinary. 😛

 I have a deep interest in biology and thrive in a hard science environment.